 While there is a fair amount of overlap in the subjects that chiropractic and medical students are expected to master, their educations place different amounts of emphasis on certain areas.
 Chiropractors specialize in noninvasive techniques, so chiropractic students receive more training in anatomy, physiology, and rehabilitation.
 Since chiropractors do not prescribe medicine, students pursuing a Doctor of Chiropractic degree do not learn as much about pharmacology or organic chemistry.

-Dr. Steven Loehr, Dr. Steven Baca, Dr. Abigail Emery, and Jennifer Williams, LAc
+Dr. Steven Loehr, Dr. Abigail Emery, Dr. Jordan Abercrombie, and Jennifer Williams, LAc

 The specific requirements for certification in acupuncture vary, but quality programs typically include a thorough grounding in Oriental medical theory, biomedical clinical sciences, integrated acupuncture, and diagnosis and treatment techniques.

-Dr. Steven Loehr, Dr. Aimee LaBrie, and Dr. Abigail Emery
+Dr. Steven Loehr, Dr. Aimee LaBrie, Dr. Abigail Emery, Dr. Erica Bell, and Dr. Jordan Abercrombie

 International Chiropractic Pediatric Association Training